 City Licenses & Permits

 The city you live in may require specific licenses and permits.
-Each city will have their own regulations.
+Each city will have its own regulations.
 Below are a list of the most common permits and licenses you might need:

 - Permit For Zoning